caiostringari/deepwaves/README.md

 **MobileNet** | **Upcoming** | - |
 **EfficientNet** | **Upcoming** | - |

-**Note**: These model was trained from the using initial weights from the 20K model.
+**Note**: These models were trained from the using initial weights from the 200K model.

 ## 4. Model Performance